WhoIsSethDaniel/nvim-go-client-examples/README.md

 ui-events which is not covered here but which works in a similar manner.
 See :help [ui-events](https://neovim.io/doc/user/ui.html#ui-events) for more information.)

 The below code attaches to two of the events and logs when they occur along with the arguments that are passed to it.
+To see the logging you must first subscribe to the event stream for the current buffer.
+This is performed by the two newly defined functions: TurnOnEvents and TurnOffEvents.

 ```go
   p.Handle("nvim_buf_lines_event",